warshanks/gpt_image_pipe/README.md

 This component is designed to run within the **Open WebUI** ecosystem as a **Pipe**.

 1. Ensure you have **Open WebUI** installed and running.
-2. Navigate to the **Functions** or **Pipes** section in your Open WebUI administration panel.
+2. Navigate to the **Functions** section in your Open WebUI administration panel.
-3. Create a new Pipe.
+3. Create a new function.
 4. Paste the contents of `gpt_image_pipe.py` into the code editor.
-5. Install the required Python dependency in your environment if not already present:
-    ```bash
-    pip install openai
-    ```
+5. Restart Open WebUI for the dependencies to install.
-6. Save and activate the Pipe.
+6. Save and activate the function.

 ## ⚙️ Configuration (Valves)